mohammad-abdallah-dev/quran-center-management-system/README.md

 This project gave me practical experience building and deploying a complete full-stack application from the backend API and database to the frontend interface.

+## Project Scope & Design Decisions

+This project was developed within a short timeframe for a specific group of users at a Quran center rather than as a complete center-wide management platform.

+The main goal was to deliver a practical and usable solution quickly while maintaining a clean and functional user experience.

+- The application interface is primarily in **Arabic** and designed for Arabic-speaking users.
+- The frontend follows a **mobile-first approach**, as smartphones were the primary devices used by the target users, while remaining accessible on desktop devices.
+- Development focused on the features required by the target group rather than covering every administrative process within the center.
+- The system provides flexibility when recording Quran memorization progress instead of enforcing predefined relationships between Surahs, Ayahs, and Quran pages.
+- The first version prioritized **rapid delivery, usability, and core functionality**.
+- Authentication and role-based authorization are implemented, but additional security hardening would be required before expanding the system to a larger or more public user base.
+-
 ## Key Features

 - Manage Quran classes and students